 We are a small, rural country school that is thinking big!
 We are closely linked to our wider community and take great pride in both our students and their achievements.

 Tuturumuri is located 30 km out of Martinborough in the beautiful Wairarapa, on the way to Tora, Te Awaiti and White Rock beaches.
 We are the southern most school on the North Island.
 Farming is the way of life out here, but fishing, hunting and surfing are pretty good ways to pass the time as well!

-The classroom refurbishment is now complete and the new learning enviroment for the children is fantastic, feel free to stop by and see it.
-And the school has now been upgraded to a Fibre connection so our internet speed is lightning fast.
+The school has now been upgraded to a Fibre connection so our internet speed is lightning fast.

 Tuturumuri School offers fantastic resources including an indoor swimming pool, a tennis court, cooking facilities for the students, a gardening programme and much, much more.

 Pop by the school anytime to check us out.